-The Trust processes personal data of employees, including data that is within the special categories of data (such as personal data concerning an employee's health), collected during their recruitment and while they are employed in accordance with its data protection policy for the purposes of dealing with proposals and implementation of a restructure or/and any potential or actual redundancies.
-In particular, data collected and processed for those purposes is held securely and accessed by, and disclosed to individuals for the purposes of applying this policy in a fair and transparent way.

-Inappropriate access or disclosure of employee data by an employee of the Trust constitutes a data breach and should be reported immediately in accordance with the trust's data protection policy.
-It may also constitute a disciplinary offence, which will be dealt with under the trust's disciplinary procedure.

-Trade union representatives, in their capacity as representatives of a trade union, must deal with personal data about employees in accordance with all relevant legal requirements, including the General Data Protection Regulation.
+- 2.1 The school processes personal data of employees, including data that is within the special categories of data (such as personal data concerning an employee's health), collected during their recruitment and while they are employed in accordance with its data protection policy for the purposes of dealing with proposals and implementation of a restructure or/and any potential or actual redundancies.
+In particular, data collected and processed for those purposes is held securely and accessed by, and disclosed to individuals for the purposes of applying this policy in a fair and transparent way. - 2.2 Inappropriate access or disclosure of employee data by an employee of the school constitutes a data breach and should be reported immediately in accordance with the school's data protection policy.
+It may also constitute a disciplinary offence, which will be investigated under the school's disciplinary procedure. - 2.3 Trade union representatives, in their capacity as representatives of a trade union, must deal with personal data about employees in accordance with all relevant legal requirements, including the General Data Protection Regulation.